 Man charged with drug crime

-FAIRMONT — A Fairmont man is facing felony charges in Martin County.
+FAIRMONT — A homeless man is facing a felony charge in Martin County.

-Dakota Joseph Haegeman, 23, has been charged with drug possession in the fifth degree, as well as causing a child/vulnerable adult to be exposed to meth.
-Both charges carry a maximum penalty of five years in prison and a $10,000 fine.
+Robert Willis McCormick, 37, has been charged with drug possession in the fifth degree, which carries a maximum penalty of five years in prison and a $10,000 fine.

 According to the complaint: